 But other times, the radically honest confidences are not in the context of any special relationship or setting, they just come.
 In the world of the trilogy, Faye is able to conjure this sort of atmosphere with, apparently, anyone she talks to.
 Faye usually omits the questions that lead to these radical disclosures from friends, and at times, near strangers.
 It’s fiction in that sense, a world more interesting than the one we inhabit.
 We aren’t usually privy to the questions she asks that makes the other person reveal the unutterable secret that holds their marriage together, the time they beat their children’s beloved dog, the assault by a stranger that made them unable to create.
 It’s an intense and double-edged fantasy, and certainly the fantasy of a writer.

-There’s also the scene in Transit, back in Britain, set in a posh country house, where a glamorous set of guests and their children and their collective troubles have gathered.
+There’s also the scene in Transit, back in Britain, set in a posh country house, where a glamorous set of guests and their children have gathered, their complex troubles attendant, too.
 Faye’s gourmand cousin, who is peevishly trying to develop the children’s picky palates, sets down plates of tiny roasted fowl before all, and the children scream and weep at the dead little animals, candles blazing all around them, illuminating and flushing their faces like a painting.
 It’s a perverse and funny kind of climax near the very end of the book before Faye slips away from the mess the next morning.

-I haven’t talked to anyone in person who has read the trilogy, though I’m frequently praising Cusk to reader friends, so maybe my proselytizing will lead to a chance to talk about it.
-In the meantime, I’ve read all of the reviews and profiles of Cusk I’ve been able to access.
+I haven’t talked to anyone in person who has read the trilogy, though I’m frequently praising Cusk to reader friends, so maybe my proselytizing will lead to a chance to discuss it.
+In the meantime, I’ve read all of the reviews and profiles of Cusk online.
 The critical consensus seems to be that Kudos, the last book, is the culmination of the three.
 My theory is that this is because it’s the one that deals most explicitly with the publishing industry and its troubled marketing apparatus, with the fake and tedious aspects of the book fair, with the parrying done by writers at the after-panel dinners.
-It’s like how film critics love films about film-making and art critics love paintings about painting (“painters’ painters”).
+It’s like how film critics love films about film-making and the film industry, the insider’s view of the process makes you feel closer to it.

 But I think Faye/Cusk could make anywhere interesting – I remember starting Outline and being dazzled by how she made that familiar ritual of flight takeoff and the safety demonstration seem alien and new.
-And while it could be argued that Outline, too, is about the writing life (teaching a workshop), this is more the framework than the atmosphere or substance of the book, which are concerned with that sense of separation that comes from flying somewhere, being away from home, taking in others’ pain.
-She is preternaturally sensitive while also standing behind glass.
+And while it could be argued that Outline, too, is about the writing life (teaching a workshop), this is more the framework than the atmosphere or substance of the book, which are concerned with the sense of separation that comes from traveling, being away from home, taking in others’ pain.
+Faye is preternaturally sensitive while also standing behind glass.
 In Transit, the middle book, we see more of Faye because she’s at home.
 It’s full of a different tension.
-As she seeks to rebuild her life, most visibly by renovating dilapidated apartment, there’s an underlying anxiety about how quickly anything can get destroyed – her monstrous downstairs neighbors befoul her attempts at starting fresh.
-The novel is full of shattered glass: the glass door at her hairdressers destroyed by a nervous boy slamming the door, the windows of Faye’s car, broken by a date who had to get his stuff she locked the keys in.
+As she seeks to rebuild her life, most visibly by renovating dilapidated apartment, there’s an underlying anxiety about how quickly anything can be destroyed.
+Her monstrous downstairs neighbors, for example, befoul her attempts at starting fresh.
+The novel is full of shattered glass: the glass door at her hairdressers destroyed by a nervous boy slamming the door, the window of Faye’s car, which she has locked in the keys, smashed by her inconsiderate date, who wouldn’t wait to get his stuff.
+She must stand waiting with the car alarm wailing.

-My favorite of the three was Outline, maybe simply because it was my first encounter with Cusk’s writing, but I think also because it so tangibly conveys the feeling of travel: the launch of the journey on the plane, increasing sense of separation from home life, the intensity that that weather, that every street corner takes on, because it is new, and because of the knowledge that it is all temporary.
+My favorite of the three was Outline, maybe simply because it was my first encounter with Cusk’s writing, but I think also because it so tangibly conveys the feeling of travel: the launch of the journey on the plane, the increasing sense of separation from home life, the intensity that weather, every new face and street corner takes on, because it is new, and because of the knowledge that it is all temporary.